4 little-known benefits of vitamin A

 Vitamin A is a fat-soluble vitamin that is primarily stored in the liver.
 It exists in two forms: retinol and carotenoids.

-The first, retinol, is only found in foods of animal source.
-This is the only form of vitamin A that is bioavailable (assimilated by the body).
+The first, retinol, is found only in animal-source foods.
+It is the only form of vitamin A that is bioavailable (absorbable by the body).

-Carotenoids, the second type of vitamin A, are only found in plant-based foods.
-There are over 600 different types of carotenoids, but only provitamin A type carotenoids are beneficial to the body, once converted to retinol.
+Carotenoids , the second type of vitamin A, are found only in plant foods.
+There are over 600 different types of carotenoids, but only provitamin A carotenoids are beneficial to the body once converted to retinol.

-Today, we present to you 4 of its many benefits!
+Today, we present to you 4 benefits of vitamin A !

 The benefits of vitamin A